-Acupuncture has been shown to be at least as effective as drugs in treating a range of pain conditions.
-It has a diverse array of mechanisms that work to reduce pain and increase healing.
+Acupuncture has been shown to be useful at easing a variety of pain conditions.
+It has a diverse array of mechanisms that work to reduce pain and assist healing.
 It is safe to use in the long-term, avoiding any drug-related side-effects.
 On top of this it is safe to use alongside said drugs.
 It is also useful for pain-related symptoms, such as stress, lethargy, and depression.

 Pain is a huge problem in the UK, affecting at least 15% of the population at any one time.
 Over 70% of adults will suffer from back pain during their lifetime.
 Pain can lead to depression in 22% of people.
 25% of those with pain will lose their jobs.
 The economic burden of lower back pain, alone, is nearly £11 billion in lost productivity and benefit payments.

 The most common approach for treating pain is with analgesic (pain-killing) medications.
 These can be useful in the short-term, however, in long-term, chronic pain cases, patients can become tolerant to medication, needing stronger medications and/or higher doses.
 This can lead to a variety of side effects ranging from nausea, vomiting, dizziness, lethargy and constipation to addiction, heart attack and stroke.